Skip to content

 The boundary is deliberately drawn so you can write production-shaped code on OSS and have the same code light up under PRO — but that means a few features expose an OSS API surface whose heavier backing ships with PRO.
 Knowing exactly where that line falls avoids surprises.

-A note on naming: two kinds of "canary"
+A note on naming: "canary"

 • Canary Recovery (PRO).
 A separate PRO feature that rolls a configuration change out to a small slice of your fleet first, watches it, and restores the previous configuration automatically if the rollout degrades.
 It operates on fleet-wide configuration, not circuit-breaker traffic.
 See Canary Recovery.